WeiqiangZhou/BIRD-data/README.md

 There are three training datasets:
 1. DNase-seq and Exon array data from the previous ENCODE project for 57 samples.
-2. DNase-seq and RNA-seq data from the Epigenome Roapmap project for 70 samples.
+2. DNase-seq and RNA-seq data from the Epigenome Roadmap project for 70 samples.
 3. DNase-seq and RNA-seq data from the current ENCODE project for 167 samples.

 These datasets can also be useful for testing other machine learning algorithms in the context of genomics.
 For more details about the prediction problems in genomics, please check the following papers: